sneddy/pneumothorax-segmentation/README.md

 ## Final Submission
-My best model for Public Leaderboard was AlbunetPublic (PL: 0.8871), and score of all ensembling models was worse.
+My best model for Public Leaderboard was albunet_public (PL: 0.8871), and score of all ensembling models was worse.
 But I suspected overfitting for this model therefore both final submissions were ensembles.

 - First ensemble believed in Public Leaderboard scores more and used more "weak" triplet thresholds.
 - Second ensemble believed in the validation scores more, but used more "strict" triplet thresholds.

-Private Leaderboard:
+### Private Leaderboard:
 - 0.8679
 - 0.8641